gravitational/satellite/vagrant/README.md

 *   The ansible directory contains a default ansible.cfg file and a few play books used to initialize the local satellite cluster.

-    -   **credentials.yaml** initializes server & client credentials to be provide authentication by satellite agents.
+    -   **credentials.yaml** initializes server & client credentials used by satellite agents.

     -   **k8s.yaml** initializes a kubernetes cluster with 1 master and 2 nodes.

-    -   **satellite.yaml** initializes satellite on each node and starts satellite as a service.
+    -   **satellite.yaml** installs satellite on each node as a service.

     -   **scripts.yaml** adds a few helpful scripts to run client commands.